Polymers in Swarming Bacterial Turbulence

 Microorganisms often live in fluid environments where (bio)polymers are present \cite{Lauga_PoF_2007}.
 For instance, bacteria can secrete slime to reduce friction while swarming across a solid surface \cite{Angelini_PNAS_2009}, and produce protective exopolymeric matrix during the formation of biofilms \cite{Seminara_PNAS_2012}.
-How the presence of polymer molecules in the fluid media affect the swimming behavior of single microorganisms has been investigated for the past decade or so; both enhancement \cite{Teran_PRL_2010,Morozov_Poon_PNAS_2014, Patteson2015,Yeomans_NatPhys_2019} and hindrance \cite{Shen_PRL_2011,Liu_PNAS_2011,Becca_PRL_2014, Qin2015} in swimming speed have been found depending on the often nonlinear interaction between the swimmer kinematics, velocity fields, and fluid rheological properties.
+How the presence of polymer molecules in the fluid medium affect the swimming behavior of single microorganisms has received much attention in the past decade or so; both enhancement \cite{Teran_PRL_2010,Morozov_Poon_PNAS_2014, Patteson2015,Yeomans_NatPhys_2019} and hindrance \cite{Shen_PRL_2011,Liu_PNAS_2011,Becca_PRL_2014, Qin2015} in swimming speed have been found depending on the often nonlinear interaction between the swimmer kinematics, velocity fields, and fluid rheological properties.
 Less explored, however, are the effects of polymers on the collective behavior of swimming microorganisms.
-A numerical study on the collective dynamics of rod-like swimmers shows that fluid elasticity can suppress velocity fluctuations and break down large-scale flow structures \cite{Li_PRL_2016}.
-Simulations based on mean field theory suggest that fluid elasticity can mediate hydrodynamic interactions and lead to larger coordinated structures \cite{underhill_PRE2011}.
-Recently, large oscillatory vortices are found in bacterial suspensions inside droplets containing viscoelastic fluids (DNA suspensions); the observed spatial-temporal order is found for fluids with sufficiently high levels of elasticity \cite{Liu_Nature_2021}.
-Despite recent advances, there is still a dearth of investigations on the effects of polymers on the collective motion of microswimmers, particularly in the (ultra) dilute regime where polymer molecules have a relatively minor effect on the bulk fluid properties.
-As a result, our understanding of the collective behaviors of living organisms in polymeric fluids remains incomplete.
+Recently, large spatial-temporal ordered structures (vortices) were found in bacterial suspensions inside droplets containing viscoelastic fluids (DNA suspensions)\cite{Liu_Nature_2021}; these ordered structures disappear as polymer concentration is decreased.
+In the dilute regime, numerical simulations on the collective dynamics of rod-like swimmers, on the other hand, show that fluid elasticity suppress velocity fluctuations and break down large-scale flow structures \cite{Li_PRL_2016}, while simulations based on mean field theory suggest that fluid elasticity can mediate hydrodynamic interactions and lead to larger coordinated structures \cite{underhill_PRE_2011}.
+These expectations have yet to be tested in experiments.
+As a result, it is still unclear how the presence of polymer molecules affect the collective behavior of swimming microorganisms.